Chile eyes new environment rules to spur investment

-SANTIAGO (Reuters) - Chile will move to make changes to its environmental regulations to reduce uncertainty and encourage investment, President Michelle Bachelet announced on Wednesday.
+SANTIAGO (Reuters) - Chile will move to make changes to its environmental regulations to reduce uncertainty and encourage investment, President Michelle Bachelet said on Wednesday.

 Center-left Bachelet said she has appointed a commission to work over the next nine months to come up with a new environmental regulatory framework.
 The commission is led by the environment minister and is composed of academics and specialists in environmental, social and indigenous issues.